kasramp/Eris/README.md

 :---: | :---: | :---: | :---:
 fahrenheit | Temperature scale, supported Fahrenheit (true) and Celsius (false, default) | Boolean | &#10008;

-The IP addressed retrieved automatically from request header and as it can be seen, no parameter is defined to manually determine IP address.
+The IP address retrieved automatically from request header and as it can be seen, no parameter is defined to manually determine it.
 The response of this endpoint is identical with the `/current` one.

 ### <a name="examples">Examples</a>